anshul-repos/learning/int-prep/docs/golang/gc-and-context.md

 ## Garbage Collector (GC)

-    Garbage Collector (GC)
-Golang has a built-in garbage collector that runs in the background.
+- Golang has a built-in garbage collector that runs in the background.
 It periodically:
-    • Scans the program to identify unused memory.
+    - Scans the program to identify unused memory.
-    • Frees up that unused memory so it can be reused.
+    - Frees up that unused memory so it can be reused.

-• The Go GC uses a generational mark-and-sweep algorithm, with a concurrent and tri-color marking approach to minimize pause durations and optimize performance.
+- The Go GC uses a generational `mark-and-sweep` algorithm, with a concurrent and tri-color marking approach to minimize pause durations and optimize performance.

-    Generational Mark-and-Sweep Algorithm
+`Generational Mark-and-Sweep Algorithm`

 The garbage collector in Go doesn't strictly use a generational model (as some other languages do, like Java), but its behavior is optimized for short-lived and long-lived objects:

     • Short-Lived Objects: Many objects in programs are created and used quickly (e.g., temporary variables).
 These are collected faster because the GC prioritizes them.
     • Long-Lived Objects: Objects that stay around longer are checked less frequently, as they are less likely to become garbage.

-    Tri-Color Marking Approach
+`Tri-Color Marking Approach`

-The tri-color marking approach is a way to efficiently identify which parts of memory can be safely cleaned up.
-It divides objects into three categories during garbage collection:
+- The tri-color marking approach is a way to efficiently identify which parts of memory can be safely cleaned up.

+- It divides objects into three categories during garbage collection:

     • White: Objects that haven’t been checked yet and are candidates for deletion.
     • Gray: Objects that are being checked.
 These objects are still reachable but may point to other objects that need checking.
     • Black: Objects that are fully checked and still in use (i.e., reachable).
 These will not be collected.